artefactual/automation-tools/README.md

 `aips/create_dip.py` and `aips/create_dips_job.py` can be used to make DIPs from AIPs available in a Storage Service instance.
-Unlike DIPs created in Archivematica, the ones created with this script will include only the original files from the transfer and they will maintain the directories, filenames and last modified date from those files.
-They will be placed with a copy of the submissionDocumentation folder (if present in the AIP) and the AIP METS file in a single ZIP file under the objects directory.
+Unlike DIPs created in Archivematica, the ones created with this script will include only the original files from the transfer and they will maintain the directories and filenames.

+Based on the `--dip-type` parameter a few differences can be found in the resulting DIPs:

-Based on the `--mets-type` argument, another METS file will be generated alongside the objects folder containing only a reference to the ZIP file (without AMD or DMD sections), used to upload the DIP to an AtoM instance; or the same AIP METS file will be placed alongside the objects folder, used for uploads to the Storage Service.
+* When using `zipped-objects`, the files will maintain the original last modified date and they will be placed with a copy of the submissionDocumentation folder and the AIP METS file in a single ZIP file under the objects directory.
+Based on the `--mets-type` parameter, another METS file will be generated alongside the objects folder containing only a reference to the ZIP file (without AMD or DMD sections), used to upload the DIP to an AtoM instance; or the same AIP METS file will be placed alongside the objects folder, used for uploads to the Storage Service.

-The optional `--dip-type` parameter will create a DIP structured in a specific way for different access systems.
-Presently, the only DIP Type available other than the default setting is the "avalon-manifest" option.
-This will create a DIP ready for batch ingest into the Avalon Media System, relying on the Transfer name to move files into a Collection folder and will append Archivematica-minted UUIDs to the root-level Manifest file.
+* If `avalon-manifest` is used, the script will create a DIP ready for batch ingest into the Avalon Media System, relying on the Transfer name to move files into a Collection folder and will append Archivematica-minted UUIDs to the root-level Manifest file. **Do not use this type of the DIP in conjunction with the upload options explained below.**

 While `aips/create_dip.py` only processes one AIP per execution, `aips/create_dips_job.py` will process all AIPs in a given Storage Service